 The Graduate School does not require that students live in University housing.
 Most students make their own arrangements for housing off campus.
 The Office of Residence Life and Housing (Benson 218) serves as an information center for individuals who wish to advertise rooms, apartments, and houses for rent or sale.
 It also provides a place for students to list information if they are interested in finding a roommate to share expenses.
 Off-campus facilities are not screened.
 The University serves only as an information source and does not assume responsibility for placement, lease agreements, or landlord-tenant relations.

-The University owns three small houses in which single graduate students are housed.
-Students on the Bowman Gray Campus are not eligible for these facilities.
 Graduate students who live in University housing are expected to follow the regulations and conditions governing occupancy as stated in the lease or contract agreement.
 Bowman Gray Campus students may apply for a Medical Foundation apartment or secure housing in other facilities near the Medical Center.